Home > Business > DTP, CAD, video and graphics > Creating accessible content for people with disabilities

 In the RGAA, multimedia content includes video content, audio content and animated elements such as advertisements or interactive maps where information can be navigated or displayed dynamically.
 They require specific measures:

-A textual transcription (summary associated with the multimedia content) allows access to the information content independently of the audio/video streams.
-For videos, dialogue needs to be dubbed with quality subtitles.
-An audio description (secondary audio track providing additional explanations) can also be useful for people with visual or intellectual impairments.
+A textual transcription (summary associated with multimedia content) allows you to access the information content independently of the audio/video streams.
+For videos, dialogues need to be dubbed with quality subtitles.
+In addition, audio description (a secondary audio track providing additional explanations) can also be useful for people with visual or intellectual impairments.

-Pause, show or hide subtitles, adjust the sound volume... users need to be able to adapt the multimedia stream to their needs.
+Pause, show or hide subtitles, adjust sound volume... users must be able to adapt the multimedia stream to their needs.

 These are strategic questions, and the answer will be different for each project.
 This will extend the compliance process, for a truly optimal user experience.